10th Army (Russian Empire): History

 The army was deployed between the 1st and 2nd Armies during the East Prussian Campaign of 17 August to 15 September 1914, covering the left flank of the 1st Army along with the 2nd Army.
 During the Russian retreat from East Prussia it defended the line of the Bobr River and covered the direction of Augustów and Grodno.
 The 1st and 10th Armies covered the right flank of the Northwestern Front during the Warsaw–Ivangorod Operation of 15 September to 25 October.
 General of infantry Thadeus von Sievers replaced Flug on 23 September.
 During the Łódź Operation of 29 October to 11 November, the troops of the 1st and 10th Armies covered the Mława direction on the right bank of the Vistula.
+In the battle on the Neman River, she was able to successfully recapture the Baltic territories captured by the Germans, the main operations took place on the Neman River and in the city of Suwalki.
 In the subsequent offensive into East Prussia, the army was halted by strongly fortified and held German fortifications at the Masurian Lakes and was unable to capture them.

 Between 25 January and 13 February 1915, the army fought in the Second Battle of the Masurian Lakes, during which the German 8th and 10th Armies were to encircle and destroy the 10th Army by attacking it from the flanks.
 The German 8th Army struck the 10th Army's left towards Augustow on 25 January, while the German 10th Army attacked on the right towards Verzhbolovo and Suwałki between 26 and 30 January.
 In intense defensive fighting, the troops of the 10th Army held back the German advance for ten days, enabling the main Russian forces to retreat to the Kovno and Osovets line by 13 February.
-The army rebuffed another unsuccessful German encirclement attempt during the Battle of Przasnysz between 7 February and 17 March.
+The army rebuffed another unsuccessful German encirclement attempt during the First Battle of Przasnysz between 7 February and 17 March.
 On 17 February, the 10th Army, in concert with the 1st and 12th Armies, launched a counteroffensive and pushed the German troops back to the East Prussian border, overcoming fierce resistance.
+The main battles took place around the Grodno fortress, where the army won a convincing victory.
 Sievers was replaced by General of infantry Yevgeny Radkovich on 25 April.